Spend a Weekend in Windsor: Cafés, Independent Shops & Riverside Walks

 The Oakley Court

 If you want something a little different, The Oakley Court is a gem.
-Located just outside Windsor, this stunning Victorian Gothic mansion feels like stepping into a storybook, but with a modern twist.
+Located just outside Windsor, this stunning Victorian Gothic mansion feels like stepping into a fairytale house but with a modern twist.
 Surrounded by lush gardens and right on the River Thames, it’s the perfect spot to escape for a mix of grandeur and cozy luxury.
 The rooms are beautifully designed, with a cool blend of classic charm and contemporary style.
-What really makes it stand out, though, is the setting—beautiful gardens, a private dock by the river, and that peaceful, almost magical vibe.
-Whether you're looking to relax or enjoy something a little special, The Oakley Court gives you both, all in one place.
+What really makes it stand out, though, is the setting - beautiful gardens, a private dock by the river, and that peaceful, almost magical vibe.

 Windsor Contemporary Art Fair